fongandrew/gulp-typescript-ref/README.md

-I was having problems with [gulp-typescript](https://github.com/ivogabe/gulp-typescript)'s `referencedFrom` filter, so I made a simple Gulp plugin that uses a RegEx to approximate what it's supposed to do.
+I was having problems with [gulp-typescript](https://github.com/ivogabe/gulp-typescript)'s `referencedFrom` filter, so I made a simple Gulp plugin that uses a RegEx to approximate what it's supposed to do. **This plugin is NOT a replacement for `gulp-typescript`.
+It is mean to be used in conjunction with this.**

 Install with `npm install gulp-typescript-ref --save-dev`